craigivy/camel-example-kafka-websocket/README.md

 # Kafka and WebSocket Example

 ### Introduction
-The example is demonstrating how to stream kafka to a WebSocket and publish results in real time using web socket to a web page.
+This example demonstrates how to stream kafka messages to a WebSocket in real time and view them in a web page.

-This example is based on the twitter WebSocket [example](https://github.com/apache/camel/tree/master/examples/camel-example-twitter-websocket) in camel
+It is based on the twitter WebSocket [example](https://github.com/apache/camel/tree/master/examples/camel-example-twitter-websocket) in camel.
 The example has hard coding and is nothing more than a sample.

-- Expects kafka [quickstart](https://kafka.apache.org/quickstart) config.
+For this example we will use kafka [quickstart](https://kafka.apache.org/quickstart) config.
 Including creation of `test` topic

 ### Build
 You will need to compile this example first: